melizalab/comp-neurosci/README.md

-# Data Science for Neuroscientists
+# Computational Neuroscience

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/melizalab/comp-neurosci.git/master)

-This repository contains instructional materials for learning scientific programming and data science skills in neuroscience.
-This is a work in progress, but the following modules are complete:

-- how to represent and store observations of neurons
-- descriptive statistics of neural spike trains
+This repository contains instructional materials for PSYC 5270, a course I teach on computational systems neuroscience at the University of Virginia.
+Students in this course learn how to process neuroscience data and model the way the brain processes, stores, and generates information.
+They also gain expertise in using scientific programming (specifically Python and its ecosystem of numerical and graphics libraries) to perform analyses and build models.

+The current syllabus is here.

 ## Getting started

-### Local virtualenv deployment

-Requirements: python 3.5 or greater, jupyter notebook
+### Local: system packages

+Install Python 3.5+ and jupyter-notebook using your system package manager.
+Then create a virtualenv and link it to your notebook server as follows:

 ``` shell
 python3 -m venv venv